WebReflection/safer-pass/README.md

   constructor(
-    password,     // either a string or a buffer iv = new IV,  // a random buffer to use salt = '...'  // a salt to use, by default derived
+    password,     // either a string or a buffer salt = '...', // an optional salt to use iv = new IV   // am optional random buffer to use ) {
-                  // via iv and password
-  ) {
     // creates a frozen instance of Pass
   }